beeps82/SVHN_CNN/README.md

-# SVHN_CNN
+# Classification and Detection with Convolutional Neural Networks
-Four digit SVHN (horizontal) sequence prediction with CNN using Keras with TensorFlow backend
+Four digit(horizontal) sequence prediction with CNN using Keras with TensorFlow backend

-This was my final project submission for the GaTech OMSCS 6476, Computer Vision.
+This was my final project submission for the GaTech OMSCS 6476, Computer Vision, Spring 2018.

-Classification and Detection with Convolutional Neural Networks

 binuen@gatech.edu